Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Implementation and Experimental Evaluation

-Similarly, Fig.~\ref{fig:car_parking_region} shows values and strategies computed for the same scenario when considering a region-based belief.
+Similarly, \figref{fig:car_parking_region} shows values and strategies computed for the same scenario when considering a region-based belief.
 The regions reached from the initial position until arriving at the parking spot are indicated in orange, with the current state labelled by \texttt{x}.
 The lower and upper bound values at each iteration are shown on the right-hand side, and the convergence demonstrates that the approximate upper bound for the region-based beliefs is tight if the belief has a unique region (see \lemaref{rb-upper-bound}).
 We notice that the synthesised strategy avoids the obstacle while also reaching the parking spot with the least number of possible steps, maximising the agent's reward.

-Fig.~\ref{fig:4x4_alphas_regions} illustrates how computation progresses for Algorithm~\ref{alg:NS-HSVI}.
-Initially, we have an $\alpha$-function for each local state whose underlying structure is the same as the perception FCP (see Fig.~\ref{fig:car_parking} right), with all regions initialised with the lower bound as described in Section~\ref{subsec:lb_up}.
+\figref{fig:4x4_alphas_regions} illustrates how computation progresses for Algorithm~\ref{alg:NS-HSVI}.
+Initially, we have an $\alpha$-function for each local state whose underlying structure is the same as the perception FCP (see \figref{fig:car_parking} right), with all regions initialised with the lower bound as described in Section~\ref{subsec:lb_up}.
 With each iteration, we refine the representation for the regions containing visited points and update their values.
-The figure shows the initial representation (left) and the maximum (over all local states) of the first 5, 25, and finally all the generated $\alpha$-functions, coinciding then with the values presented in Fig.~\ref{fig:car_parking_safe_unsafe} (bottom).
+The figure shows the initial representation (left) and the maximum (over all local states) of the first 5, 25, and finally all the generated $\alpha$-functions, coinciding then with the values presented in \figref{fig:car_parking_safe_unsafe} (middle).
 We can see how the values for the regions progressively increase as the computation proceeds (top row, left to right), as well as how the subsequent representations are refinements of the initial FCP (bottom row).